 This recipe is an update from 2020.
 I added new information, a recipe video, and lots of new photos of chicken feet!
 The soup recipe, however, remains untouched.

-We are going on a culinary adventure today!
+We are going on a foodie adventure today!
 Though chicken feet are a common food in some parts of the world, many in the U.S. are unfamiliar with this ingredient.
 This was the first time my family tried a dish with chicken feet, and it was delicious!

 I knew going into this culinary foray that one of my family members was going to have a hard time with this one.
 Meanwhile, my other family member would totally be game to try these.
 (My predictions were spot on, btw.)

-My family member who was resistant to the idea of chicken feet in his food did try a bite.
-However, if you know your family will definitely not go for this, make the broth and remove the feet.
-Then add the rest of the soup ingredients to that super delicious broth.
+Luckily, if you just can’t bear to face the feet, simply make the broth and remove the feet.
+Then add the rest of the soup ingredients to that delicious broth.
+Easy!

 Unfortunately, our local supermarkets do not typically carry chicken feet.
 I have to make a special trip to an international market each time I want this ingredient.
 You may be in a similar situation if you live in the United States.

 Thankfully, chicken feet freeze well.
 So, buy a package (or two), put them in the freezer, and defrost them when you need them.
 Easy peasy.